tricoos/HS100toMQTT/README.md

 * `HS100TOMQTT_POLLING_INTERVAL` The polling interval in seconds
 * `HS100TOMQTT_VERBOSITY` Output verbosity - one of `error`, `warn`, `info`, `debug`

+_Please note_: Currently the polling interval is used in addition to the default 10-second interval of the tplink-smarthome-api so you will currently get a message every 10 seconds at least.

 ### Human-Readable Device Names

 By default the script uses the original 40-character device names like `ABCDEFABCDEFABCDEFABCDEFABCDEFABCDEFABC2` which are included